lm3nitro/Projects/Vulnerability Management/Nessus.md

 ![Pasted image 20240419164019](https://github.com/lm3nitro/Projects/assets/55665256/f702d761-c5e5-421b-bfc7-92bbd12bedf8)

-Based on the output, it looks like the vulnerability is a True Positive and it does exist on our host:
+Based on the output, it looks like the vulnerability is a True Positive and it does exist on the host:

 ![Pasted image 20240419164118](https://github.com/lm3nitro/Projects/assets/55665256/7e6d5170-68a7-457b-b557-ce3741203ea0)

-Looking at the traffic on the host with Wireshark, we can see that it is indeed open:
+Looking at the traffic on the host with Wireshark, I can see that it is indeed open:

 ![Pasted image 20240419164615](https://github.com/lm3nitro/Projects/assets/55665256/92ff8a12-53ae-453d-8474-f08f0c67027a)